Frederoche/WebGL-Map/README.md

 Further work:

 - Rewrite the proxy from C# to Nodejs
 - Improvment on requestAnimationFrame handler
+- Make it possible to use the map without mouse event handler (mobile, tablette)